 Infrared grills use infrared burners as their main heat source and have a solid surface plate that emits heat right into the meat instead of heating the air around it like conventional grills.

-You can learn more about infrared grills and the technology behind them here: What Is An Infrared Grill – Is Hotter And Faster The Future Of Grilling?.
+You can learn more about infrared grills and the technology behind them in my article What Is An Infrared Grill – Is Hotter And Faster The Future Of Grilling?

 Several grill brands make their products here in the United States.
-You can see a full lineup of American-made grills Here.
+You can see a full lineup by going to American-made grills.

 Whether you can put a gas grill on your balcony depends on your condo or apartment association rules, the grill and balcony’s size, and local laws.